FAQ Making and Amending Planning Schemes

 Planning Schemes are statutory documents that regulate or prohibit use or development of any land within a particular planning area.
 Planning schemes are required to further the objectives of the Resource Management and Planning System and must be in accordance with any State policies.

 In most instances, before undertaking use or development, an application for a planning permit will be required.
 These applications are assessed against the relevant planning scheme and any other statutory requirements.
 Find out more about planning permits in the Planning Permits and Appeals template on this website.

 The Environmental Law Handbook, 2nd Edition, published by the Environmental Defenders Office is also a valuable source of information.
 It is available from their office at 131 Macquarie St, Hobart Ph: 6223 2770 or Email: email@example.com and some major bookstores.

 Reference is made throughout this document to the Guide to the Resource Management and Planning System.
-This pdf document is stored on the Resource Planning and Development Commission (RPDC) website.
+This document is stored on the Tasmanian Planning Commission website.

 Use and development is regulated by the Land Use Planning and Approvals Act 1993, which is a part of a suite of legislation known as the Resource Management and Planning System (the RMPS).
 The object of RMPS is the sustainable use and development of Tasmania's natural and physical resources.
 The Guide to the Resource Management and Planning System gives an overview of the RMPS in Chapter 3 (pp 6-7)

 The Land Use Planning and Approvals Act 1993 contains a set of objectives focussed on 'sustainable development'.
 These objectives link this Act with other legislation associated with the RMPS.
 Some of the Acts that form the RMPS are listed below:

 Environmental Management and Pollution Control Act 1994

 Resource Management and Planning Appeal Tribunal Act 1993